ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The goal of SCT feedback is for clients to share SCT's and certificate chains with CT auditors and monitors in a privacy preserving manner.

-HTTP clients SHOULD store and later send some of the SCT's they see to some particular HTTP servers by posting them, together with their associated certificate chains, to a .well-known URL.
+HTTP clients store SCT's and certificate chains they see and later send them to originating HTTP servers by posting them to a .well-known URL.
+This is described in {{SCTfeedback-clisrv}}.

-HTTP servers SHOULD store and later share SCT's with CT auditors by either posting them or making them available on a .well-known URL.
+HTTP servers store SCT's received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
+This is described in {{SCTfeedback-srvaud}}.

 HTTP clients MAY send SCT's and cert chains directly to auditors.
-It should be noted that there are major privacy implications of doing so.
+Note that there are privacy implications of doing so, outlined in
+{{privacy-SCT}}.

-### HTTP client to server
+### HTTP client to server {#SCTfeedback-clisrv}

-A browser (B) connects to an HTTP server (S) serving domain (D).
-(B) receives a set of SCT's as part of the TLS handshake.
-(B) SHOULD discard SCT's that are not signed by a known log.
-(B) SHOULD store the remaining SCT's together with their corresponding certificate chains on disk.
+An HTTP client connects to an HTTP server for a particular domain.
+The client receives a set of SCT's as part of the TLS handshake.
+The client MUST discard SCT's that are not signed by a known log and SHOULD store the remaining SCT's together with their corresponding certificate chains for later retrieval.

-When (B) later reconnects to an HTTP server (S') serving domain (D) it again receives a set of SCT's.
-(B) MUST update its store of SCT's for (D) and SHOULD send to (S') the ones in the store that were not received from (S').
+When the client later reconnects to any HTTP server for the same domain it again receives a set of SCT's.
+The client MUST update its store of SCT's for the domain and MUST send to the server the ones in its store that were not received from that server.

 Note that the SCT store also contains SCT's received in certificates.